 We have time for our personal devotions before Morning Prayers at 8:30 am, when everyone gathers for worship and intercession.
 We pray for our colleagues on the various fields and homesides on a rotating basis, emphasizing a different country or ministry area for each day of the month.

 We are humbled by the constant focus on worship.
 Daily, we sing songs of praise, worship, and thankfulness to our heavenly Father, His beloved Son, and the strong comfort of His Holy Spirit.
 We are embolded and encouraged by the earnest prayers – prayers for the saints and for those who don’t yet know our Saviour, Jesus Christ.
 We pray for those suffering from natural disasters, for colleagues needing visa renewals, for those facing spiritual challenges, and for those with challenges of illness or separation from loved ones.
 By 9:00 am, we are heading to our desks or departments.
-We’ll tell more about the specific details of our work in an upcoming newsletter.
+We’ll tell more about specific details in an upcoming newsletter.

 Lunchtime is at 12:30 pm and most weeks we have the option of lunch from the dining room.
 Today, we brought left-overs from last night’s dinner (curried dhal and rice).
 Tea and coffee is available all day at the dining room, and some people take mid-morning breaks while others grab a drink mid-afternoon.

-The workday ends around 5:00 pm and we return to our apartment by bus.
+The day ends around 5:00 pm and we return to our apartment by bus.
 The mid-day rain shower cooled things off and we decide to go for a run along the canal before dinner.
 Our apartment-mates (a family from Germany) is sitting down to eat at the same time so we chat about our day and our plans for the next weekend.

 After cleaning up from dinner, there is time for a shower and some reading.
 Before bed, we pray for our partners, each on their special day.